dannvix/Nimble-Quest-iOS-Trainer/README.md

 However, I am done with the fxxking expensive respawning.
 It costs me 2^n crystals each time to revive without lost current progress.
 Here comes the trainer!

-By the way, sorry for Windows and Android users. lol
+*By the way, sorry for Windows and Android users. lol*

 Screenshot (God Mode)
 ---------------------
-![Nimble Quest god mode screenshot](https://raw.github.com/dannvix/Nimble-Quest-iOS-Trainer/master/god-mode-screenshot.png) The copyright of the screenshots belongss to all the original authors.
+![Nimble Quest god mode screenshot](https://raw.github.com/dannvix/Nimble-Quest-iOS-Trainer/master/god-mode-screenshot.png) The copyright of the screenshots belongs to all the original authors.

 Before You Jump
 ---------------
-* **consider support the author for such great game!** purchase some items inside the game :)
+* **please consider to support the author for great games!** just purchase something inside the game :)
 * this tool uses undocumented APIs, which might be harmful to your device, and I'm not responsible